-After all rating points have been assigned for full applications meeting the past performance threshold criteria described under IV.G.I., a combined final public facilities ranking list will be produced including all public facilities applications that are being considered for the FY 2022 program year ranked from highest to lowest according to the total number of points received by each application.
-The OCD will award funding based on this final public facilities ranking list as follows: For the FY 2022 program year, a minimum of fourteen million dollars of the total allocation will be used to fund eligible water and sewer applications.
-Once that threshold is met, the remaining funds will be used to fund the next-highest-scoring eligible applications until no additional funds remain.
+After all rating points have been assigned, a combined final Public Facilities ranking list will be produced including all public facilities applications that are being considered for the FY 2026 program year ranked from highest to lowest according to the total number of points received by each application.
+The OCD-LGA will award funding based on this final Public Facilities ranking list as funds are available as described in Section IV.